 We have made PDF versions of our Printing handout and Wireless handout available for easy reference.
 The same information is also available within this computing guide in the printing and wireless sections.

 If you have any technical support questions, please do not hesitate to reach out by emailing us, or chatting with us during business hours!
 If you have more general library inquiries, consult the law library's Contact Us page to find the best way of getting assistance.

-Our computer lab (LL131 in the law library) is staffed by our student labtechs, who can provide you with answers to general and technical questions.
+Berkeley Law's computer lab is located in Room LL131 in the law library and is staffed by our student labtechs (seated at the library front desk), who can provide you with answers to general and technical questions.